pskaranth/datascience/classification/SVM.md

 For a convex optimization problem, primal and dual have same optimum solution.

-Lagrange dual representaion then is
+Lagrange dual representation then is

 $$L = \frac{1}{2}|\omega|^{2} - \sum \alpha_{i}[y_{i}(w.x_{i}+b)-1]$$